 Crops grown for bioenergy purposes will possess characteristics quite different from those required of plants grown for food.
-Decreased or altered lignin composition, a longer juvenile period for increased biomass, and in some cases a perennial life style are beneficial traits for bioenergy feed stocks.
-Current DOE Genomic Science Program research efforts in renewable feed stocks for bioenergy focus on the manipulation of metabolic pathways and carbon allocation in plant tissues to produce plant strains with enhanced biofuel production characteristics.
-Candidates for this topic should focus on systems biology research and genome engineering approaches seeking to improve terrestrial bioenergy crop characteristics such as biomass yields, cell wall recalcitrance, and optimized growth and development in marginal lands.
-Research is also encouraged to further understanding of plant-microbe interactions and/or molecular mechanisms underlying traits that increase sustainable production of such crops, such as nitrogen/water use efficiency and drought tolerance.
-Future DOE bioenergy research will require plant scientists trained in genetics and breeding to translate such studies to the field.
+Decreased or altered lignin composition, a longer juvenile period for increased biomass, and in some cases a perennial lifestyle are among traits considered favorable for bioenergy feed stocks.
+Current DOE Genomic Science Program research efforts in renewable feed stocks for bioenergy and bioproducts focus on the manipulation of metabolic pathways and carbon allocation in plant tissues to produce plant varieties with enhanced productivity, compositional quality and sustainability.
+Candidates for this topic should focus on systems biology and genome engineering approaches seeking to improve terrestrial bioenergy crop characteristics such as biomass yields, optimized growth and development in marginal lands, and research to further understanding of plant-microbe interactions and/or molecular mechanisms underlying traits that increase sustainable production of such crops under various abiotic stresses.
+Future DOE bioenergy research will require plant scientists trained in multiple scientific disciplines that enable translation of research to the field.